 23.03.
 Such housing may include any of the following types of housing owned and operated by a Non-profit Corporation: Single Room Occupancy Housing, Limited Equity Cooperative Housing, Transitional Housing, permanent or Transitional Housing for the homeless, shelters for survivors of domestic abuse, Special Needs Housing, Mutual Housing, Expiring Use Restriction Housing, and other forms of housing as determined by DHCD.
 For HIF IV and M.G.L. c.
 121E, such housing may also include any of the following types of housing owned and operated by a

 Non-profit Corporation: Employer Assisted Housing, Housing in Receivership, Lease-to-purchase Housing, and Housing in College Communities.
 For M.G.L. c.
 121E, such housing may also include Projects making Alternative Forms of Housing more accessible to senior citizens and persons with disabilities, and Municipally Sponsored Housing.
 For M.G.L. c.
 121E, an Eligible Project may also be owned and operated by a Local Housing Authority.
 For housing assisted under HIF IV, HIF V, or M.G.L. c.
 121E, preference shall be given to Projects that provide transitional or permanent housing for homeless individuals and families and disabled persons.
+For housing assisted under HIF VII, such housing also may include projects for people in recovery from substance use disorder.

 Employer Assisted Housing.
 An Eligible Project undertaken jointly with a local employer that has agreed to devote private resources to the Project, in connection with which the participating employer may obtain dedicated housing units for Low-income or Extremely Low-income employees.
 If funded under M.G.L. c.
 121E, financial assistance for such housing may include matching funds, in a ratio to be determined by DHCD, associated with the capital costs of an employer-based program to assist employees who qualify as Low-income Persons or Families in meeting their rental or homeownership housing costs, where the details of buyer or tenant eligibility, form of assistance, limits on property value, and other requirements meet the criteria set forth in the HIF Program Guidelines for such a program.